MojoliciousDotIO/mojolicious.io/blog/2017/12/21/day-21-virtually-a-lumberjack/index.markdown

 This is just what I wanted to do to aid in reverse-engineering the USB protocol of Virtual Reality devices known as Head Mounted Displays (HMD), for the [OpenHMD](http://www.openhmd.net/) project.

+HMDs are used to create virtual reality environments.
+When worn, two slightly different images are drawn to each side of the screen, with each side visible to only one eye.
+The imitates binocular vision and creates an image with a feeling of depth.
+By tracking the rotation of the unit, the user can then look around this environment.

+The recent resurge of Virtual Reality devices can be attributed to the Rift DK1, released by Oculus in March 2013.

-By logging the packets by each action (roll/pitch/yaw/sway/surge/heave), we can compare the content of each log to identify which bytes are related to which action.
+By logging the packets generated during each movement, we can compare the content of each log to identify which bytes are related to which action.
+Such movements include roll (tilting head side-to-side), pitch (looking up and down) and yaw (turning left/right).
+Though position isn't tracked, we also look for sway (left-right translation), surge (back and forth) and heave (up and down) information as this is used in combination with the other values for accurate tracking of rotation.

-Mojo is an amazing toolkit for web development, as shown in previous calendar entries, but using components of it can also solve problems in other spaces like these.
+Mojo is an amazing toolkit for web development, as shown in previous calendar entries, but using components of it can also solve problems in other non-web spaces like these.
+Why use Mojo for this?
+Because it makes it *easy*.
 ---

 ## Down By The Riverside